 With that said, this is a food blog after all, so where am I going with this?
 Another popular Fox animated series has a very food-centric theme.
 Emmy Award-winning Bob's Burgers features hilariously titled specialty Burgers of the Day.

 The Bob's Burgers Burger Book features recipes from Cole Bowden's fan blog, The Bob's Burger Experiment.
 This book brings together my love of animation and cooking.
 How exciting!

 There are tons of clever burgers in this cookbook, and each recipe is tested by chefs so the recipes are the real deal.
 If you're a fan of the show, you're sure to find some great inspiration between the pages of this book.
 And even if you're not, you'll still love these burgers!

 I decided to try the Hit Me With Your Best Shallots Burger from Season 1, Episode 10: Burger Wars.
 If features herb-laced caramelized shallots, chèvre, and arugula.
 The recipe below is exactly as it's written in the book, but I personally made some changes to my preparation.

 I also chopped the rosemary and sage.
-The recipe didn’t really indicate how to prepare them.
-I assumed perhaps you were meant to include them whole, and then remove them at the end of cooking, but it wasn’t clear, so I just chopped and incorporated them right into my shallots.
+The recipe didn't really indicate how to prepare them.
+I assumed perhaps you were meant to include them whole, and then remove them at the end of cooking.
+It wasn't clear, so I just chopped and incorporated them right into my shallots.